How to Use Glucoamylase Enzyme in Homebrewing

 Glucoamylase gives precision, but it also demands respect.
 Used carelessly, it can over-dry a beer, strip its body, or alter carbonation levels after packaging.

 If the final gravity dips below your target and the beer tastes thin, you likely used too much enzyme or left it active for too long.
 In future batches, cut your dosage in half and monitor gravity daily.
-You can also try denaturing the enzyme earlier by pasteurizing the wort post-mash or cold crashing sooner in fermentation.

 If fermentation stalls midway, it usually means the enzyme wasn’t given ideal conditions.
-Check pH and temperature - glucoamylase is most active between 55°C and 65°C, but becomes sluggish below 20°C. Ensure you didn’t shock the yeast with sudden temperature drops.
+Check pH and temperature - glucoamylase is most active between 55°C and 65°C, but becomes sluggish below 20°C. A small nutrient boost and gentle rousing can help the yeast recover.

 The key to fine-tuning is observation.
 Keep detailed brew logs.
 Track temperature, pH, enzyme dosage, and timing.